gterzian/Subtitles-combiner/README.md

 #####Download and run as example:

+{% highlight python %}
-`python combine.py --title 'Crouching Tiger Hidden Dragon' 'Crouching Tiger Hidden Dragon.Simplified.srt' 'Crouching_Tiger_Hidden_Dragon.Pinyin.srt'`
+python combine.py --title 'Crouching Tiger Hidden Dragon' 'Crouching Tiger Hidden Dragon.Simplified.srt' 'Crouching_Tiger_Hidden_Dragon.Pinyin.srt'
+{% endhighlight %}

 --title is used for the name of the generated file combining the subtitles